fstark/portal/docs/hardware.md

 ## Floppy

 The floppy drive is an Olivetti FD501.
-It's single-sided, 48 TPI, 40 tracks.

-As with many single-sided drives from the time, it has a head loading mechanism.
-Its stepping time is also much slower than most drives.
+Specs:
+* Single-sided (although the control board supports 2 heads)
+* 75% height (61mm)
+* 300 RPM
+* 48 TPI
+* 40 tracks
+* Head load mechanism
+* Step time: 11ms (according to µPD765 parameters)

+Jumpers (guesswork):
+* HS: ?
+* DS0-3: Drive select
+* HL: Enables head loading when motor spins and pin 2 is low
+* HM: Load head when motor spins
+* MS: Motor spin when drive is selected

+Pin assignment:
+* 2: Head Load if HL jumper is set.
+Active low
+* 4: Unused
+* 34: Unused

 Default jumper configuration: DS0 / HL.
 A 150 Ohm terminator resistor pack is installed.

 On the model we tested, the belt and stepper were both still fine.
+It was likely manufactured on the 25th week of 1984.
+There's a 2584 sticker on the side, and the most recent datecode on the control board is 8409.

 When using it with a greaseweazle, you will need to :
-* Set a bigger step delay: `gw delays --step 50000`
+* Set a bigger step delay: `gw delays --step 20000`
-* Remove the `HL` jumper and set it on `HM`
+* Remove the `HL` jumper and set it on `HM` OR use `gw pin set 2 L`